 Yes.
 For the Biltmore Day Pass, your E-ticket is your Biltmore Day Pass ticket.
 You will receive one page per ticket purchased with bar codes to present at the gate for entry.
 For the Candlelight Christmas Evening admission, you will exchange your E-ticket for admission at the Group Sales Office on the right as you enter the gates.

 How long does it take to tour Biltmore Estate?

+Allow yourself a full day to experience all that Biltmore has to offer.
 Guests are amazed at the size of the estate and you’ll want to give yourself enough time to see the House, Gardens and Antler Hill Village.